rzulkarn/nxt_webtun/README.md

 # nxt webtun

-On iOS/MacOS, starting from 2019, it introduced System/Network Extension to allow apps developer to do content filtering, DNS Proxy, VPN types of application.
+12/19/2020 - On iOS/MacOS, starting from 2019, it introduced System/Network Extension to allow apps developer to do content filtering, DNS Proxy, VPN types of application.
 It allows to run the app user permission aka.
 “Trusted app”.
 It usable Swift or Objective C, similarly VPNService on Android written in Java.
 OpenVPN written in C, uses freebsd specific library to implement VPN like service.

 ```
-Experiment MacOS only
+Experiment on MacOS only
 $ sudo go run nxt_tap.go
 1. This module creates a virtual interface utunX
 2. Assign point to point IP (P-t-P) 10.1.0.1 -> 10.1.0.2